Charles C. Cordill: Political career

 In 1878, Judge Cordill, a staunch segregationist, pursued a band of African Americans who had killed a Captain Peck of Catahoula Parish.
 According to "Vignettes" of the American Civil War by Francis McRae Ward, Cordill and his posse of one hundred reached Bass Lane, about a mile north of Waterproof in southern Tensas Parish, in the area near Cordill's plantation, and came upon some approximately one thousand blacks.
 Rather than wait for reinforcements, Cordill ordered an attack with the expectation, correct as it turned out, that the blacks would flee, rather than fight.
 Cordill's hunch was based on an event during the Civil War when he, still teenager, and four other soldiers routed a whole company of black soldiers in this same area.
 Cordill and his men charged, fired their weapons, and yelled loudly.
 As Cordill had expected the blacks dismounted their horses, fled, and hid in the nearby cotton fields.
 The challenge to Cordill's rule hence ended with a whimper.
 The posse members included Carneal Goldman, Sr., a Waterproof planter, and William Mackenzie Davidson, later the first mayor of St. Joseph after incorporation.

 Cordill also exercised for years what was called "almost dictatorial power" of the Fifth District Levee Board, whose member also included the influential Jefferson B. Snyder, a St. Joseph native who served for forty-four years as an area district attorney.

+In 1894, Cordill introduced a bill that would have allowed set up dual voting systems for majority-Black and majority-white parishes.
+Those in white parishes would be allowed to register without restriction, while those in Black parishes would have to prove they were literate and owned at least $500 in property.

 Death and legacy

+Cordill died in New Orleans.
 Cordill's will was probated in New Orleans less than a month after his death.
-Sources do not indicated his place of death.
-He had more than a million dollars in assets at the time of his passing.
+His estate was valued at $2,069,785, or about $58.9 million in 2023 dollars.

 Having never married, Cordill left much of his wealth to siblings, nieces, and nephews.
 He designated $50,000 to a sister, Mattie Cordill Cassidy, of Greenwood, Mississippi, and $40,000 to his namesake nephew, C. C. Cordill, a son of his brother, William Cordill.
 The other sons of William Cordill receive lesser amounts.
 Cordill left $10,000 to New Orleans Charity Hospital.
 He left $1,500 to a servant, Nathaniel Cullens.
 The will had four codicils and stipulated that anyone contesting its validity or findings would forfeit whatever he would have otherwise received.
+He was a member of The Boston Club of New Orleans.

 Cordill is interred at Natchez City Cemetery in Natchez, Mississippi.